-The third season for Poetry by the Sea’s Sonnet Contest will open on December 1 2020, and as you can see, we have decided to rename the contest after our beloved Founder and Director.
+The fourth season for Poetry by the Sea’s Sonnet Contest, renamed in honor of our beloved Founder and Director and run in conjunction with Mezzo Cammin, will open on December 1, 2021.
 There are two categories: Single Sonnet and Sonnet Crown.
-The writers of the winning poem(s) in each category each will be awarded a prize of $500 and invited to read the pieces at the May 2021 Poetry by the Sea Conference Virtual Celebration.
+The winning poet in each category each will be awarded a prize of $500 and invited to read the pieces at the May 2022 Poetry by the Sea Conference.
 We welcome traditional sonnets, as well as artful variations that push the boundaries of the form.
-Submissions and payment must be received by January 15th 2021 DEADLINE EXTENDED to January 20th 2021!
-(Midnight US Eastern Time).
+Submissions and payment must be received by Midnight on

-1.Sonnets must be previously unpublished.
-Each entrant may submit up to eight individual sonnets AND three sonnet crowns.
-A poet may submit to both categories (individual sonnet or crown), but may win in only ONE category.
+2. You may submit in both categories — up to eight single sonnets AND three sonnet crowns.
+However, you may win in only ONE category.

-3. The reading fee is payable through Paypal [You do not need a Paypal account to enter].
-Entries that are not accompanied by the appropriate payment will NOT be read.
-The reading fee schedule is as follows:
+5. Please pay the reading fee through Submittable [you do not need a PayPal account to enter].
+Only entries accompanied by the appropriate payment will be read.
+The reading fee schedule and links to Submittable are as follows:

 - Enter 3 single sonnets for $20